pm25/showlit/README.md

 ### ✏️ Customize Content

 You can personalize the website by updating the configuration files located in the [config](config) folder.
-Any changes you make will be automatically applied when the site is deployed.
+Any changes will be automatically applied when the site is built or deployed.

 For example, in [config/profile.yaml](config/profile.yaml), you can update the information with your owns: